2-alchemists/krossboard-docs/content/docs/deploy-for-azure-aks.md

 * You have access to an Azure subscription with sufficient permissions to:
   * Assign managed identity;
   * Assign managed roles;
-  * Use Azure Portal, though the steps can be adapted for a scripted/automated deployment.
+  * Use Azure portal, though the steps can be adapted for a scripted/automated deployment.
 * You have [kubectl](https://kubernetes.io/fr/docs/tasks/tools/install-kubectl/) installed with admin-level access to your AKS clusters.

 ## Step 1:  Select an Azure resource group